 A team-by-team guide to the 2023 Rugby World Cup, including coaches and best players

-The 2023 Rugby World Cup, hosted by France, runs from September 8 to October 28.
+The 2023 Rugby World Cup, hosted by France, starts tonight and runs until October 28.

 If Steve Borthwick’s side can put together the sort of performances one would expect from players of their calibre, they should have a comparatively easy route through to the semi-finals.
 But standing in the way of them reaching a second World Cup final in four years are a host of formidable sides.